connervieira/Predator/README.md

 Predator supports GPX files to allow for correlating license plates detected in pre-recorded video to their physical coordinates.
 This makes information gathered from analyzing long streams of dashcam video much more useful and effective.

-### Alerts
+### Customizable Alerts

 Predator supports customizable real-time alerts, allowing the user to be notified when a license plate matching one on a list is detected through audible sound alerts, visual cues, and push notifications!

-### Safe
+### Distraction Free

 Predator is designed to be safe, regardless of the installation context.
 It's easy to configure Predator to completely hands (and eyes) free, ensuring that you don't have to look away from the road when Predator runs in a mobile context.

-### Dashcam
+### Full Dashcam

-Predator comes with a dash-cam mode, allowing for customizable real-time recording without processing license plates.
+Predator comes with a fully featured dash-cam mode, allowing for customizable real-time recording without processing license plates.
 Dash-cam videos can later be processed by Predator in pre-recorded mode.
 Predator's dash-cam mode allows for multi-channel recording, provided the hardware supports it, making it easy to simultaneously record multiple angles using multiple cameras.

 ### Headless Ready